Arctic Oscillation and Polar Vortex Analysis and Forecasts

 Week Two

-With predicted mostly mixed geopotential height anomalies across the Arctic and mixed geopotential height anomalies across the mid-latitudes this period (Figure 8), the AO will likely persist near neutral (Figure 1).
-With predicted weak but positive to mixed pressure/geopotential height anomalies across Greenland (Figure 8), the NAO will likely be negative but relatively close to neutral this period.
+With predicted mostly mixed geopotential height anomalies across the Arctic and mixed geopotential height anomalies across the mid-latitudes this period (Figure 8), the AO will likely remain near neutral (Figure 1).
+With predicted weak and negative pressure/geopotential height anomalies across Greenland (Figure 8), the NAO will likely remain positive to relatively close to neutral this period.

 Figure 8.
-Forecasted average 500 mb geopotential heights (dam; contours) and geopotential height anomalies (m; shading) across the Northern Hemisphere from 01-05 December 2024.
-The forecasts are from the 00z 20 November 2024 GFS ensemble.
+Forecasted average 500 mb geopotential heights (dam; contours) and geopotential height anomalies (m; shading) across the Northern Hemisphere from 20 Dec to 24 Dec 2024.
+The forecasts are from the 00Z 09 December 2024 GFS ensemble.

-Predicted ridging/positive geopotential height anomalies near the Dateline will extend into the Gulf of Alaska will support troughing/negative geopotential height anomalies across much of Canada and the Eastern US this period (Figure 8).
-This pattern will favor widespread normal to below normal temperatures across much of Alaska, much of Canada and the Eastern US with normal to above normal temperatures across Northeastern Canada and the Western US this period (Figure 9).
+Ridging/positive geopotential height anomalies are predicted to persist across Alaska, Western Canada and the Western US supporting troughing/negative geopotential height anomalies across Eastern Canada and the Eastern US this period (Figure 8).
+This pattern will favor widespread normal to above normal temperatures across much of Alaska, Western Canada and the Western US with normal to below normal temperatures mostly limited to Eastern Canada and the Eastern US this period (Figure 9).
+I am following the ECMWF that has more robust cooling in eastern North America albeit still underwhelming.

-Troughing and/or cold temperatures will support new snowfall across Siberia, Northeast China and Japan this week (Figure 10).
-Troughing and/or cold temperatures will support new snowfall across Alaska, Northern, Western and Eastern Canada and possibly the Northern Plains and new England in the US this week (Figure 10).
+Troughing and/or cold temperatures will support new snowfall across Scandinavia, the Alps, the Balkans, Western Russia, parts of Siberia and parts of Northeast Asia this period (Figure 10).
+Troughing and/or cold temperatures will support new snowfall across western Alaska, the west coast mountains of Canada, Northern and Eastern Canada and New England while warm temperatures will support snowmelt in Western Canada this period (Figure 10).

 Longer Term